How to Make Dish Soap That Actually Works

 Things to Keep in Mind

-Using water in dish soaps is a little tricky.
+Using water in dish soap is a little tricky.
 Water in different geographical regions may contain different levels of pH.
 Therefore, water hardness or softness may drastically vary from one location to another.

 For those of you with soft water, you’ll find that all of your soaps (dish soaps, body wash, laundry, etc.) will clean far better.
 For those of you with hard water, you’ll have to use noticeably more soap for cleaning.
 This really applies to any soaps you use in your household, including this dish soap.